Getting Back Into Headless Cloud Computing

 - e.g.

-ssh Last_Name_Example@server_name.insitution.edu -p port_number
+ssh Last_Name_Example@server_name.insitution.edu -p port_number; enter provided password

 Shorten bash prompt